al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 ---

-## Metrics in an Organization

-1. Learn the domain and ecosystem: activities exist, what products, what are the end goals: usage, money, user count, downloads, etc..
-2. Who are the stakeholders, that can act on recommendations, and their understanding on stats.
-3. Define the metrics framework and the KPIs
-4. Data step 1: Build a daily / weekly report, what happened.
-With drill-down levels: level.1: sales change. level.2: what products changed the most. level.3: what countries sales changed more, etc...
-(Level.1 some say should be up to 3 KPIs)
- - The data back-end systems are secondary and the tool to display it also.
-Excel is a great tool to create an agile dashboard.
- - This exercise might also reveal gaps with data infrastructure.
-5. Data step 2: Actionable insights(recommendations) for each stakeholder.
-Guidance, and this will vary by stakeholder role.
-6. AB testing / Optimize
-7. Prediction Models

-Choosing KPIs: Actionable, that put some pressure on something, and the pressure pushes things in right direction.
-Bit like economic changing action.
+## Tool: Machine learning

+A program that learns (creates a model) from the existing data, useful for:
+ - Predicting (guessing / inferring) future from the past
+ - Automating things - a program that learns is then able to do new things without being explicitly programmed.

+Example simple: by noticing that from email history the spam emails almost always have the keywords "buy this", is possible to infer that the next email with "buy this" is likely spam also and computer can automatically filter them.

+Example complex: by recording all the details in how a person drives a car given the road ahead, a model can "learn" to drive a car in the same way.

+> An average is a model, simple but naive and fails with outliers.

+> A regression line is like an average for 2 dimensions, also a model.

+> Is also said that all models are wrong but try to get the closer as possible (e.g.minimizing the least square errors).

+Andre Ng machine learning classes are excellent.

+Latest big trend, on the start of 2013 is probabilistic programming, also called model-based machine learning: http://probabilistic-programming.org/wiki/Home

+Nice video explaining: http://radar.oreilly.com/2013/04/probabilistic-programming.html

 ---

-## Web Analytics [Domain]
+## Tool: Web Analytics

 - WA = Web Analytics

 - WA is a measuring tool and central for the Digital Marketing.

 - Quote: "WA is a thermometer for the health of your website" - As in monitoring site health

 - Digital Marketing and engagement: When a user leaves in the middle of the payment flow, then WA can help try understanding the exact step they got stuck on and the problem they encountered.
 Send them an email after helping out, clarifying, reminding to try again, help them to convert.

 - Performance Marketing - optimize ROI of web experience over the long term.
 Rather than trying to go after awards or idealized theories of good design, it advocates performance-driven design.
 Seeks to identity the ideal mix of creativity and data that drives long-term business benefits.

 - Tracking mail marketing flow: email -> page -> conversion funnel.
 Identify if maybe a step is specially bad at converting and go optimize that. e.g. Maybe that week a particular page in the conversion funnel was broken and the mail campaign didn't convert as well as expected.

 - How are users reaching the site? brand search? are they looking for something specific? are the search traffic trends changing over time? should the site adapt to reflect the users searches?

----

-## Machine learning

-Is about creating a model of an observed function.
-Useful to have programs automating a process and for predicting(guessing).

-Example simple: by noticing that from email history the spam emails almost always have the keywords "buy this", is possible to infer that the next email with "buy this" is likely spam also.
-(An average is a model, simple and naive)

-Example complex: by recording all the details in how a person drives a car given the road ahead, a model can "learn" to drive a car in the same way.

-> Is also said that all models are wrong but try to get the closer as possible (minimize least square errors).

-Andre Ng machine learning classes are excellent.

-Latest trend, big on the start of 2013 is probabilistic programming, also called model-based machine learning: http://probabilistic-programming.org/wiki/Home
-Nice video explaining: http://radar.oreilly.com/2013/04/probabilistic-programming.html